sarahbarberuk/scrape-blogs-for-published-posts/README.md

 - Enter the correct details in `scraper_config.py` - a developer can help work out what the selectors should be.
 - The "url" needs to be the URL of a page with all the blog posts on it.
 Not a page that only has 3 sample posts on it.
 Click through until you get to a page with all the posts on it
 - Or if they're organized by category you can scrape each category separately by having a config section for each URL that needs crawling.

+## Future plans

+1. Author names: currently the script only scrapes author names for Akamai and Appsmith.
+This can be changed later if needed but requires more work due to author name not being on the blog postings page.
+2. Write to google drive: currently the script generates a local CSV. but let's see if this works for a few months first before making lots of changes as web crawlers are notoriously brittle and we need to see if it's worth the effort first.